IPSEC TheoryPosted on 14 December 2018 by Beaming Support

 |L2 Header||IP/IPSEC Header||AH Header||ESP Header||TCP/UDP Header||Upper Layer Headers||Application Data||Layer 2 Footer|

-The cells highlighted in blue (TCP/UDP, Upper Layers, Application Data) show the payload of IP that will be encrypted due to the transport mode proposed.
+The TCP/UDP, Upper Layers and Application Data show the payload of IP that will be encrypted due to the transport mode proposed.

 Transport mode is great for host-to-site VPNs, but doesn’t support NAT traversal and has a higher MSS.